CopernicaMarketingSoftware/Documentation/Publisher/en/loadprofile-and-loadsubprofile.md

 Assign the loaded data to a variable of your choosing (in the example *loadedprofile*)

-You can now retreive data via*{\$loadedprofile.fieldname}*
+You can now retrieve data via*{\$loadedprofile.fieldname}*

-If you do not specifiy which profile you want to retreive, only the first in the database will be returned.
+If you do not specify which profile you want to retreive, only the first in the database will be returned.
 You can select a particular profile by using the ID-parameter.
 For example: